 If you see this after your page is loaded completely, leafletJS files are missing.

 Medieval times often were… so medieval in Serbia.
 Serbian King Stefan Uroš III Dečanski came to power in 1322 after fierce and deadly clashes with his relatives.
 This king was badly treated by his father – King Stefan Uroš II Milutin – and, it seems, was hated and feared in his family.

-According to a legend king saw the beautiful place in the site of contemporary monastery and decided that a huge shrine needs to be built in this place.
-Construction works started in 1327 and were led by Franciscan monk from Kotor – Fra Vita.
+According to a legend king saw the beautiful place on the site of the contemporary monastery and decided that a huge shrine needs to be built in this place.
+Construction works started in 1327 and were led by a Franciscan monk from Kotor – Fra Vita.
 During the construction works there were attracted numerous outstanding craftsmen.

 King Stefan saw this deed as one of the most important in his life and took the title "Dečanski" to commemorate it.

 In 1331 king was strangled upon the orders of his son Stefan Dušan, the next king.